nysbc/appion-protomo/README.md

 Enter the `voltage` (200 kV for the provided hemagglutinin tilt-series)

-Select `Just show command` at the bottom of the page.
+Select `Just Show Command` at the bottom of the page.

 - On the next page, copy the entire uploadSerialEM.py command